irving-statek/open-pnp-wiki/Nozzle-Tip-Changer.md

 ## Four Positions

 OpenPnP supports the so-called "Four Positions" changer style.
 You can configure four motions that load a nozzle tip.
 To unload a nozzle tip, the four position motions are executed in reverse.
 You can set the relative speed between the way-points.
-Furthermore, an actuator can be actuated in between.
+Furthermore, actuators can be actuated in between.
+This actuators are of boolean style and actuated True on load and False on unload.

 ![Four Positions](https://user-images.githubusercontent.com/9963310/118364459-c59d2a00-b598-11eb-95bc-a8f77163e620.png)